Niacin - Powerwirkstoff für Körper- und Hautzellen

-The superstar of the beauty world has been gaining popularity for quite some time now.
-Not the only one, but one of the most celebrated.
-But what is it anyway?
+The beauty world's superstar, who's been around for quite some time now, is becoming increasingly well-known.
+Not the only one, but certainly one of the most celebrated.
+But what is it?
 And what can it do?
 Who is it suitable for?
-And are there also skin types for which it is not so suitable?
-We would like to introduce you to the power ingredient in a little more detail.
+And are there skin types it's not so suitable for?
+We'll introduce you to this powerful ingredient in a little more detail.

 What it is:

-Niacin is approved in the EU in two forms (compounds), as nicotinic acid amide (nicotinamide, niacinamide) and as nicotinic acid.
-It is a water-soluble B vitamin (B3) and is primarily found in food.
-In addition, the human body can produce it itself in the liver from the essential amino acid tryptophan.
+Niacin is approved in the EU in two forms (compounds): nicotinamide (nicotinamide, niacinamide) and nicotinic acid.
+It is a water-soluble B vitamin (B3) and is primarily found in foods.
+The human body can also produce it in the liver from the essential amino acid tryptophan.
 The amino acid tryptophan, for example, is converted into niacin in the liver.

-As an active ingredient in cosmetics, you will often find derivatives of niacin, such as niacinamide or tocopheryl nicotinate.
+You will often find derivatives of niacin, such as niacinamide or tocopheryl nicotinate, as active ingredients in cosmetics.

-In nature, niacin or B3 is found mainly in mung beans, peanuts, mushrooms, dates, fish, poultry, eggs, milk and cashew nuts.
-Fish (e.g. anchovies, tuna, salmon, mackerel) and meat (lean beef, veal and pork, poultry) and offal also contain particularly high levels of niacin.
-Fun Fact: Coffee and bread are also sources of niacin, which, given my coffee consumption, could explain why I don't look as much older as I perhaps should, despite frequent sunbathing without sun protection.
+In nature, niacin, or vitamin B3, is found primarily in mung beans, peanuts, mushrooms, dates, fish, poultry, eggs, milk, and cashews.
+Niacin is also particularly abundant in fish (e.g., anchovies, tuna, salmon, mackerel) and meat (lean beef, veal, pork, poultry), as well as organ meats.
+Fun fact: Coffee and bread also contain niacin, which, given my coffee consumption, could explain why I don't look as much older as I might need to, despite frequently sunbathing without sunscreen.

 Niacin Niacinamide Cosmetics Anti-Aging Hyperpigmentation Melasma